duartegroup/resources/tutorials/README.md

 ## Tutorials
-*A selection of tutorials for electronic structure calculations, poltting and more!*
+*A selection of tutorials for electronic structure calculations, plotting and more!*

 #### 1. NCI plots
 How to generate non-covalent interaction plots using ORCA, MultiWfn and Pymol